 Bird feeding tables allow birds to graze through the feed at their leisure and are preferred by a selection of birds, such as wrens and thrushes.
 These are usually free-standing platforms and come in various styles and sizes.

 Some birds do not mind sharing their feeding grounds, but others prefer their space.
 Bird feeding stations allow you to hang a selection of feeders, attracting a diverse mix of wild birds whilst allowing them room to feed comfortably.

 Provide your garden birds fresh water

-Just like humans, water is just as vital for their survival and well-being and providing fresh water along with a food source offers them a haven and a one-stop shop.
+Just like humans, water is vital for their survival and well-being, and providing fresh water along with a food source offers them a haven and a one-stop shop.
 Having access to a bird bath allows them to quench their thirst and provides a pit stop for them to cool off and preen their feathers.

 Keeping your bird feeders clean and hygienic

 Maintaining your feeders and baths is just as important as keeping them refilled.
 Keeping your bird feeders clean stops the spread of diseases and can be done easily when refilling.
 You should refill when food gets low; having a continuous feed supply proves that you are a reliable food source and encourages them to keep returning for more.

 When washing, rinse them thoroughly using a 5% disinfectant solution and do not forget to wear gloves.
 Ideally, you want to do this outside or away from your kitchen or bathing areas.
 Allow to air-dry thoroughly before refilling.
 Adding a little drop of Feeder Fresh to your feeder before refilling will help prevent mould build-up and keep it cleaner for longer.